tldr-pages/tldr/pages/common/airodump-ng.md

 `sudo airodump-ng {{interface}} --band a`

-- Capture packets and display information about wireless network(s) on both the 2.4GHz and the 5GHz band:
+- Capture packets and display information about wireless network(s) on both 2.4GHz and 5GHz bands:

 `sudo airodump-ng {{interface}} --band abg`